stellar-deprecated/docs/guides/walkthroughs/securing-web-projects.md

 Most web frameworks have a configuration file or extensions where you may specify your CSP policy, and the headers will be auto-generated for you.
 For example, see [Helmet](https://www.npmjs.com/package/helmet) for Node.js.

-This would have prevented [Blackwallet Hack](https://www.ccn.com/yet-another-crypto-wallet-hack-causes-users-lose-400000/).
+This would have prevented the [Blackwallet Hack](https://www.ccn.com/yet-another-crypto-wallet-hack-causes-users-lose-400000/).

 # HTTP Strict-Transport-Security Headers